WHY SHOOT IN OREGON?

 All of which makes Oregon a great choice.

 Production in Oregon After COVID-19

 Gov. Brown has laid out a Three Phase Reopening plan for Oregon.
-As of August 1, 35 of the state's 36 counties are open under either Phase 1 (5 counties) or Phase 2 (30 counties) while Umatilla county has recently been placed back under local "stay at home" order.
+As of August 21, all of the state's 36 counties are open under either Phase 1 (7 counties) or Phase 2 (29 counties).

 Production is welcomed here in the state but all productions will need to adhere to the applicable elements of those general guidelines including social distancing, wearing masks and utilizing appropriate PPE.